Contact Consumer Protection

 The three year requirement does not apply to gift cards that are:

-Gift cards purchased after 1 November 2019 must not contain post-supply fees.
-A post-supply fee is a fee or charge the recipient has to pay in relation to the gift card after it has been supplied or purchased.
+Gift cards purchased after 1 November 2019 must not contain post-purchase fees.
+A post-purchase fee is a cost or charge that would reduce the gift card's value after it has been supplied or purchased.
+This includes fees such as activation, account keeping and balance enquiry fees.

-The post-supply fee requirement does not apply to second hand gift cards.
+The post-purchase fee requirement does not apply to second hand gift cards.

 If you believe a business is not complying with the terms of a gift card or voucher, you may wish to lodge a complaint.